CiscoDevNet/XRd-Sandbox/README.md

 ### How the Sandbox was built

-A ubuntu server LTS was used as OS.
+A Ubuntu server LTS was used as OS.

-We install Docker from the [official Docker documentation](https://docs.docker.com/engine/install/ubuntu/) to ensure using the latest.
+We installed Docker from the [official Docker documentation](https://docs.docker.com/engine/install/ubuntu/) to ensure using the latest version available.

 The following settings were applied to the VM.
 These settings were requested by the `host-check` script.